Cyanotypes

 Exploration of iron based photography

-The cyanotype is a photographic process developed in the 1840s by John Herschel which typically relies on the photosensitivity of ferric ammonium citrate or ferric ammonium oxalate in conjunction with potassium ferricyanide to create an image made of the pigment prussian blue.
+Cyanotype is a photographic process developed in the 1840s by John Herschel which typically relies on the photosensitivity of ammonium ferric citrate or ferric ammonium oxalate in conjunction with potassium ferricyanide to create an image made of the pigment prussian blue.

 Chemically it represent the photoreduction of an iron(III) di- or tricarboxylic acid salt and subsequent reaction with the ferricyanide or ferrocyanide ion to form ferric ferrocyanide also known as prussian blue.